Coach trips from Glasgow to Edinburgh

 Frequently asked questions

-The first FlixBus journey from Glasgow to Edinburgh departs at 06:05.
+The first coach service from Glasgow to Edinburgh is at 06:05.

-The last FlixBus journey from Glasgow to Edinburgh departs at 23:05.
+The day's last coach departure from Glasgow to Edinburgh is set for 23:10.

 Travel Guide: Glasgow to Edinburgh via FlixBus